 And, in another passage ‘dining with Duke Humphrey’:

-William Bruce’s journal or diary including these draft letters and accounts is held in Gdansk.
-Many thanks to a colleague for sending pictures.
-According to the letters the portrait was received.
+William Bruce’s journal or diary including these draft letters and accounts is held in Gdansk.1 Many thanks to a colleague for sending pictures.